TLC@Home brings Christmas cheer to inner-city students - Saskatoon | Globalnews.ca

 “Princess Alexandra is the heart of the city, we’re in the middle of the city and so lots of people come with different needs,” Sandra Youngchief, the community school coordinator at Princess Alexandra school, said.

-“Some of them (the students) don’t eat, and some of them, they don’t have Christmas, and some of them just need to know that people care,” TLC@Home Founder Shelley James said.
+“Some of (the students) don’t eat, and some of them, they don’t have Christmas, and some of them just need to know that people care,” TLC@Home founder Shelley James said.

 TLC@Home, which stands for Touching Lives of Children @ Home, is a local grassroots initiative started 12 years ago by James who wanted to help brighten up Christmas in the city for those who are less fortunate.